BonnieJRobert/islr-materials/README.md

 Describe data being used (links), and how to run.
 Eg:

-There are four core scripts that are required for the analysis, they need to be run in order:

 #### Example

 This is a basic example which shows you how to solve a common problem: